 The elections held on 9 September 2017 saw 11 new councillors elected to represent the community.
 The new Council is (in order of election):

 At the meeting held on 25 September 2019, Cr Tim Overall was re-elected as Mayor for a two-year period.
 At the September 2020 meeting, Cr Michele Biscotti was elected as Deputy Mayor for a 12-month term.
-Please note that the election schedule for September 2020 has been postponed until September 2021 - more information is available on the Office of Local Government website.
+Please note that the election scheduled for September 2020 has been postponed until September 2021 - more information is available on the Office of Local Government website.

 Pictured above from left to right are - (top row) Cr Kenrick Winchester, Cr Michele Biscotti, Cr Mark Schweikert, Cr Pete Harrison, Cr Brian Brown, Cr Peter Marshall, Cr Peter Bray AM (front row) Cr Trudy Taylor (Deputy Mayor), Cr Trevor Hicks, Cr Tim Overall (Mayor), Cr Radmila Noveska